ikavodo/akov.github.io/_posts/2024-11-12-fourier-transform-tutorial-pt-1.markdown

 </div>
 In the case of h[n] = $\delta[n]$, we know it is the identity element for the convolution operator, meaning $x[n]\circledast \delta[n]=x[n]$, and it must thus translate to the identity of the multiplication operator in the frequency domain, meaning $H(e^{jw})=1$.

-> Note: we can prove the same result by using the modulation theorem
+> Note: we can prove the same result by using the dual modulation theorem
 <div>
 $$x[n]h[n]\overset{\text{F}}{\leftrightarrow}\frac{1}{2\pi}\int_{-\pi}^{\pi}X(e^{j\theta})H(e^{j(w-\theta)} d\theta),$$
 </div>